Jonathannsegal/whelo/Plan-of-Action.md

     * followers
     * story
     * etc
-8. Incorporate as an LLC in Deleware
+8. Incorporate as an LLC

 9. Test with a limited number of users to see how the app is being used
     * based on user feedback make additional updates to the system.